-It’s not just the black metal folding chairs that fill the stage at BAM that mark this limited run of Ionesco’s drastically reimagined 1952 “tragic farce.”
-It’s the words: words falling from a flurry of pages, from stenciled placards and flashcards and from the ever-chattering mouths of the play’s two protagonists, played by David Gordon and Valda Setterfield.
+It’s not just the scores of black metal folding chairs that fill the stage at BAM that mark this limited run of Ionesco’s drastically reimagined 1952 “tragic farce.”
+It’s the words: words falling from a flurry of pages, from stenciled placards and flashcards and from the ever-chattering mouths of the play’s two protagonists, playfully played by husband and wife David Gordon and Valda Setterfield.

 As a nonagenarian couple they speak in nonsense and in code ad infinitum by way of puns, pet names, slogans, jokes and pop tunes.
 In their own personal vaudeville, they dust off their decades-old routines, telling the same stories, singing the same songs, doing their familiar bits of clowning, cavorting, cooing and continuing their dervish of a dance until they finally walk up the aisle to that great exit in the sky.

 The production takes more than a few liberties in staging and text, translated by Michael Feingold, and most honor the spirit of the word, though they may not connect for some absurd purists.

 Instead of setting the piece in a detailed specificity of a room on top of a tower, surrounded by water as outlined by the playwright, Gordon’s “Chairs” takes place on an abstract gray square on a naked stage in the very raw setting of the crumbling elegance of the Harvey Theater.

 This modest square on a vast stage makes the play’s goings-on confining, expansionary and ever-changing while remaining the same, capturing an endless loop of time floating in the nothingness of space.
 Wendy Sutter’s cello playing off to the side and Michael Gordon’s music also give the piece a forlorn yet anxious, existential air.